Instrumental and Proximal Causal Inference with Gaussian Processes: Discussion

 \section{Discussion}

 We introduced a unified GP framework for IV and Proxy.
 Leveraging the deconditional perspective, our approach recovers widely used frequentist estimators as posterior means while simultaneously quantifying epistemic uncertainty through the posterior variance.
 This dual interpretation enables principled model selection via marginal likelihood optimization, contributing to strong predictive performance.
-Empirical results show that the proposed methods attain competitive accuracy while delivering substantially more informative uncertainty estimates, as reflected in both coverage behavior and selective prediction performance.
+Empirical results show that the proposed methods attain competitive accuracy while delivering substantially more informative uncertainty estimates, as reflected in both coverage behaviour and selective prediction performance.

 Our approach adopts an end-to-end Bayesian framework for inference over the ATE function, where first-stage estimates are treated as parameters defining the likelihood used in the Bayesian update.
-In principle, it would be desirable to also propagate the predictive uncertainty arising from the first stage.
-However, incorporating this additional layer of uncertainty would break the closed-form GP structure~\citep{chau2021bayesimp} and necessitate more complex inference and optimization procedures, which lie beyond the scope of this work.
+We discussed a heuristic bootstrap method accounting for the first-stage UQ in the appendix \ref{UQ1}, where it turns out that the first-stage variance does not make a great difference to the total UQ.
+Eliciting a GP prior for the first stage necessitates more complex inference and optimization procedures, which lie beyond the scope of this work.
 We leave this extension for future investigation.
+A further promising direction is to integrate recent axiomatic explainability tools for GP and kernel methods~\citep{chau2022rkhs,chau2023explaining,mohammadi2026amortized,mohammadi2026exact,mohammadi2026quadrashap}, equipping causal estimation with interpretability while propagating predictive uncertainty to the resulting explanations.